UserPoolClientType

 -

-A list of provider names for the IdPs that this client supports.
+A list of provider names for the identity providers (IdPs) that are supported on this client.
 The following are supported:

 Length Constraints: Minimum length of 1.
 Maximum length of 32.